Shane O'Neill (soccer): Toronto FC

+Radnički 1923 Kragujevac

+On February 13, 2025, O'Neill signed with Radnički 1923.
+He made his debut on February 27, 2025 against Novi Pazar.

 International career

 O'Neill is eligible to represent both the United States and the Republic of Ireland.
 On October 9, 2012, O'Neill was called up by the United States U20 national team for the 2012 Marbella Cup in Spain.
 A day later, O'Neill made his debut for the U20s in a 2–1 loss to Canada, however he suffered an eye injury that ruled him out for the rest of the tournament.
-He later played for the US at the 2013 FIFA U-20 World Cup.
+He later played for the U.S. at the 2013 FIFA U-20 World Cup.

-He has yet to debut for the US senior team and has indicated a willingness to accept a call for his native Ireland.
-He participated in a US camp in January 2014, although he was dropped prior to a friendly against South Korea.
+He has yet to debut for the U.S. senior team and has indicated a willingness to accept a call for his native Ireland.
+He participated in a U.S. camp in January 2014, although he was dropped prior to a friendly against South Korea.
 He was called up to the United States senior squad for a friendly against Panama in February 2015.

 Personal life

 O'Neill is the son of former All-Ireland winning Cork Gaelic footballer, Colm O'Neill, and is a nephew of former Kerry Gaelic footballer, Maurice Fitzgerald.
 O'Neill is the younger brother of Darragh O'Neill, a former punter for Colorado Buffaloes football team.
+He is the older brother of Vancouver Whitecaps defender Mark O'Neill.

 O'Neill's family immigrated to the United States from Ireland when he was a toddler after his father won a green card through the Diversity Immigrant Visa lottery program.

 O'Neill grew up in Boulder, Colorado and attended Fairview High School.
 In his senior year of high school, O'Neill was named the Colorado's player of the year by Gatorade and selected to the All-Colorado boys soccer team.
 O'Neill played basketball in high school and was named to the second-team all-5A team for his performances during his senior year.
 Although he committed to the University of Virginia, O'Neill ultimately signed with his hometown team the Colorado Rapids at the age of 18.